 PRIMARY LEVEL : ages 3 to 6 at Aquinas and Old Town Montessori Schools

-The Primary curriculum is a fully comprehensive three year program where the child learns to compare, classify and clarify the world around them.
+The Primary curriculum is a fully comprehensive three year program where children learn to compare, classify and clarify the world around them.

 Mathematical manipulative materials help the child to learn concepts of math, such as sequence, place, value, operations and memorization of math facts.